kauri-io/Content/3Box/3box-profile-hover.md

 ## Customize the profile hover

-Imagine if you like the hover but you want to modify how they are visualized, this is possible.
+Imagine you like the hover but you want to change how they are shown, this is possible.
 Let's take a look at the important properties.

-The `address` property is required in order to display the profile hover since every 3Box profile is associated with an address.
+The `address` property displays the profile hover since every 3Box profile is associated with an address.

 The `showName` property makes it possible to show the user's name from their 3Box profile,